 - Volume

-Physical vs. Chemical Change
+Physical Change vs Chemical Change

-Everyday Examples Of Physical Change
+Everyday Examples of Physical Change

-- Boiling a cup of water
+- Boiling water

 - Adding milk to cereal

-- Munching on candy
+- Chewing candy

-- Chopping vegetables into smaller pieces
+- Chopping vegetables

 - Grating an apple